patricktamunjoh/moonrise-connect/README.md

         // Network Objects have to be registered on all game instances in exactly the same order FindObjectOfType<Chicken>().RegisterGameObject();

         // Initialize Clouds Ahoy!
-Connect by creating a new instance from the builder CloudsAhoyConnect = new CloudsAhoyConnect.Builder().ForSteam().Build();
+Connect by creating a new session instance from the builder Session = new Session.Builder().ForSteam().Build();

-        // Register a callback to be notified about changes in the network connection CloudsAhoyConnect.OnNetworkConnectionChanged += OnNetworkConnectionChanged;
+        // Register a callback to be notified about changes in the network connection Session.OnNetworkConnectionChanged += OnNetworkConnectionChanged;

         // Define the connection by creating a configuration instance from the builder
         // The configuration determines whether the instance acts as the host or a client game instance var connectionConfig = new SteamNetworkConnectionConfig.Builder().AsHost(remoteSteamId).Build();

-        // Establish a connection with the other game instances CloudsAhoyConnect.EstablishConnection(connectionConfig);
+        // Establish a connection with the other game instances Session.EstablishConnection(connectionConfig);
     }

     public void OnNetworkConnectionChanged(object sender, NetworkConnectionEventArgs args) {